-- Arrangements involving the use of administrative simplification measures that do not directly involve the determination of arm's length prices, for example, simplified documentation requirements in the absence of a pricing determination35. - Arrangements that adopt the simplified approach to low value intra-group services.
-Revenue has issued guidance regarding its simplified approach to low value intra-group services36.
-Revenue's practice of accepting a mark-up of 5% of the cost-base without requiring a taxpayer to provide a benchmarking analysis is consistent with international guidance in this area37. - Arrangements involving the use of provisions that exclude certain categories of taxpayers or transactions from the scope of transfer pricing rules.
-For instance, Small and Medium Enterprises are currently outside the scope of Ireland's transfer pricing rules38. - Where a particular category of taxpayer or transaction falls within the scope of a unilateral safe harbour rule, but the arrangement does not rely on or involve the use of that rule.
+- Arrangements involving the use of administrative simplification measures that do not directly involve the determination of arm's length prices, for example, simplified documentation requirements in the absence of a pricing determination36. - Arrangements that adopt the simplified approach to low value intra-group services.
+Revenue has issued guidance regarding its simplified approach to low value intra-group services37.
+Revenue's practice of accepting a mark-up of 5% of the cost-base without requiring a taxpayer to provide a benchmarking analysis is consistent with international guidance in this area38. - Arrangements involving the use of provisions that exclude certain categories of taxpayers or transactions from the scope of transfer pricing rules.
+For instance, Small and Medium Enterprises are currently outside the scope of Ireland's transfer pricing rules39.

-34 Paragraph 4.102 of the OECD Transfer Pricing Guidelines.
+35 Paragraph 4.102 of the OECD Transfer Pricing Guidelines.

-35 Paragraph 4.103 of the OECD Transfer Pricing Guidelines.
+36 Paragraph 4.103 of the OECD Transfer Pricing Guidelines.

-36 TDM Part 35A-01-03, Guidelines on Low Value Intra-Group Services.
+37 TDM Part 35A-01-03, Guidelines on Low Value Intra-Group Services.

-37 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (July 2017), Ch.
-VII, Section D and EU Joint Transfer Pricing Forum, https://ec.europa.eu/taxation_customs/system/files/2016-09/jtpf 020 rev3 2009.pdf DOC: JTPF/020/REV3/2009EN, Brussels, February 2010.
+38 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (July 2017), Ch.
+VII, Section D and EU Joint Transfer Pricing Forum, https://ec.europa.eu/taxation_customs/system/files/2016-09/jtpf_020_rev3_2009.pdf DOC: JTPF/020/REV3/2009EN, Brussels, February 2010.

-38 The application to small and medium enterprises of the transfer pricing rules contained in Section 27 of Finance Act 2019 is subject to Ministerial Order.
+39 The application to small and medium enterprises of the transfer pricing rules contained in Section 27 of Finance Act 2019 is subject to Ministerial Order.